chrisotd/sera-sku-fixer/README.md

 fixes and apends skus for sera systems parts hvac probably python 3.9?

-Hi all, this may be way to deep but amight be useful to someone, someday.
+Hi all, this may be way to deep but might be useful to someone, someday.
 I'm the new guy, and I asked the question "why can't I search parts by sku?".
 "Haha, you just can't" wasn't the answer I hoped for, so I changed that.

 I have to preface this with: I am not a programmer.
 I'm not a tech guy.
 I've been a truck driver for almost the past decade.
 This code is poorly written, uses extra calls (resources/page visits to the server/sera servers), and is nowhere near optimized.